akeneo-presales/apps-workshop-partners/README.md

 All products have a **packshot** asset_collection attribute which handles the product images.

-Also a **product_tags** textarea attribute has been also added, this field will receive the detected labels from the app.
+Also, a **product_tags** textarea attribute has been also added, this field will receive the detected labels from the app.